 The executives and investors who have been doing this for twenty years are often more confident, not better calibrated.
 Experience accumulates narrative without necessarily accumulating feedback — especially when decisions have long payoff windows, when outcomes are ambiguous, and when success is plausibly attributable to skill even when it was luck.

-The first time Reflect OS shows you that your 90% confidence decisions have a 60% success rate, it should feel uncomfortable.
+The first time a calibration dashboard shows you that your 90% confidence decisions have a 60% success rate, it should feel uncomfortable.
 That discomfort is the feedback working.

 Getting started